Heavenly (British band): Further singles and The Decline and Fall of Heavenly

+Operation Heavenly and dissolution

-The group's last album was Operation Heavenly (1996).
+The group's last album before dissolution was Operation Heavenly (1996).
 Arriving in the middle of the Britpop boom, the album contained a cover of the Serge Gainsbourg-penned and France Gall-performed "Nous ne sommes pas des anges," sung entirely in French by Fletcher.
 Due to the closing of Sarah Records it was released on Wiiija.
 It included a second Calvin Johnson guest spot on the track "Pet Monkey."

 However, shortly before the release of Operation Heavenly, Mathew Fletcher took his own life.
 The remaining members announced that the band name Heavenly was to be retired, but that they would continue, using the name Marine Research, a moniker under which they released a single album, 1999's Sounds from the Gulf Stream, on K Records (it was not released separately in Britain).
 Afterwards, Marine Research dissolved.

 The band's core members reformed in 2002 as Tender Trap, releasing four albums before going on indefinite hiatus in 2014.
-As of 2024, Fletcher and Pursey are both in The Catenary Wires and Swansea Sound, while Momtchiloff plays in Would-be-goods and Tufthunter.
+As of 2024, Fletcher and Pursey are both in The Catenary Wires and Swansea Sound, while Momtchiloff plays in Would-Be-Goods and Tufthunter.

+Reformation and Highway to Heavenly

 Heavenly reunited for a concert at Bush Hall in London in May 2023, with Ian Button replacing Mathew Fletcher on drums.
 In 2024, the band played further dates in Spain, France and the US.
-The band also premiered new songs on those tour dates as well.
+The band premiered new songs while playing these reunion shows.

+In 2025, Heavenly released a single "Portland Town" on Skep Wax Records, their first new release since 1996.

+The band released Highway to Heavenly, their first album in 30 years, on 27th February of 2026.